 A celebration of his life will be scheduled at a later date.

-To plant a tree in memory of John Stuart Burlison, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of John Stuart Burlison, please visit our floral store.